 With all your keywords in hand, it’s time to add them to your store listing to optimize your product page.
 This is a key step toward winning increased visibility in your selected app store.

 As you edit the metadata fields for your listing, try to use your keyword list as much as possible.
 (Remember not to use the same keyword in multiple fields if you’re in the iOS App Store.)

 Step #4: Track the Performance of Your Keywords

-As mentioned before, app store optimization is a continual process, so don’t be too discouraged or disappointed if you need to make occasional “tweaks” to your strategy in order to boost performance.
-Simply follow the same basic 4-step process discussed above to add new keywords to your listing, and remove low-performing ones.
+As mentioned before, app store optimization is a continual process.
+Don’t be too discouraged or disappointed if you need to make occasional “tweaks” to your strategy to boost performance.
+Simply follow the same basic 4-step process discussed above to add new keywords to your listing and remove low-performing ones.

 Keywords are a big part of effective app store optimization, so approach their selection with care and diligence.
 Research which search terms will be most relevant to your target audience, which phrases your competitors are optimizing for, and which keywords live in that “sweet spot” where high search volume and low difficulty meet.
-Most importantly, be willing to make continual adjustments to your keyword strategy — ASO is not a “set it and forget it” process.
+Most importantly, be willing to adjust your keyword strategy continually — ASO is not a “set it and forget it” process.

 If you’d like to learn more about the importance of ASO to your app, and how keyword research can play a huge role in its success, reach out to our team at AppSamurai today.

 We’re a one-stop-shop platform that can help you drive high-quality traffic to your app and boost your conversion rate.